 Avalanche is an open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
 Avalanche is the first smart contracts platform that processes 4,500+ transactions/second and instantly confirms transactions.
 Ethereum developers can quickly build on Avalanche as Solidity works out-of-the-box.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
 Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput, without compromising decentralization.

-The Avalanche (AVAX) token is the native token of Avalanche.
-It’s a hard-capped, scarce asset that is used to secure the network through staking, transact peer-to-peer, pay for fees, and provide a basic unit of account between the multiple subnetworks created on the Avalanche platform.
+AVAX is the native token of Avalanche.
+It’s a hard-capped, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple subnets created on Avalanche.

 1 nAVAX is equal to

 Protocols in the Avalanche family operate through repeated sub-sampled voting.
 When a validator is determining whether a transaction should be accepted or rejected, it asks a small, random subset of validators whether they think the transaction should be accepted or rejected.
 If the queried validator thinks the transaction is invalid, has already rejected the transaction, or prefers a conflicting transaction, it replies that it thinks the transaction should be rejected.
 Otherwise, it replies that it thinks the transaction should be accepted.